ericnana/Challenge_Resnet18_Fellowship.AI/README.md

         sota: https://paperswithcode.com/sota/fine-grained-image-classification-on-oxford

  # What I did:
- Download the dataset and made sure to locate images to folders based on their class and type.
+ Downloaded the dataset and made sure to locate images to folders based on their class and type.
 Meaning for folder train(training) you have a class 1 containing images so basically train/100/image.jpg

  # Results: